-The Federal Bridge Corporation Limited (FBCL or Corporation) enables bridge crossings in excess of 7 million motor vehicles annually across FBCL's ownership portfolio and employs approximately 110 individuals for both the Blue Water Bridge and FBCL's subsidiary, the Seaway International Bridge Corporation Ltd (SIBC).
-In delivering its mandate, the corporation is committed to fostering, cultivating and preserving a culture of diversity, equity and inclusion.
+The Federal Bridge Corporation Limited (FBCL or Corporation) enables bridge crossings in excess of 9 million motor vehicles annually across FBCL's ownership portfolio and employs approximately 110 individuals for both the Blue Water Bridge and FBCL's subsidiary, the Seaway International Bridge Corporation Ltd. (SIBC).
+In delivering its mandate, the Corporation is committed to fostering, cultivating and preserving a culture of diversity, equity and inclusion.

 The FBCL headquarters are in Ottawa and it owns international bridge crossings and associated structures in Ontario in the following cities: Sault Ste.
-Marie, Point Edward (ownership and operation of the Canadian facilities), Lansdowne and Cornwall.
+Marie, Point Edward, Lansdowne and Cornwall.
 The FBCL's mandate is to provide the highest level of stewardship so that its international bridge crossings and associated structures are safe and efficient for users.